 MSU students, faculty, staff and local community members:

-Thank you for your willingness to help those who have been affected by Hurricane Sally.
+Thank you for your willingness to help those who have been affected by Hurricane Ian.
 When a disaster happens, it can take months and even years for communities to rebuild.
 To make the most of your efforts to help, consider these tips for donating and volunteering:

 Be patient and be safe.
 Do not self-deploy into a disaster area.
 We know you want to help in any way possible, but you must wait until first responders announce that the affected area is safe to enter and that volunteer opportunities have been identified.

 Sign up before you show up to volunteer.
-If you can volunteer, make sure to find an organization active in disaster recovery and sign up directly with that organization.
+If you can volunteer, make sure to find an organization active in disaster recovery and sign up directly with them.
 Capacity is stretched very thin during disasters, and you need to make sure that you can be utilized.
 You can view a list of organizations accepting volunteers in times of disaster on the National Voluntary Organizations Active in Disaster website (NVOAD) at https://www.nvoad.org.